[I’ve now reviewed this thread in reasonable detail

 Frankly, ignorant and dishonest not to address what Dennett is actually saying.
 If Dennett is denying anything, it’s that consciousness is supernatural.

 [Post Note: And timely to see the latest Michael Gazzaniga book “The Consciousness Instinct – From Brain to Mind”.
+(And PPS – notice Gazzaniga is part of Ian McGilchrists “The Divided Brain” – need to read his book first hand.)
 Though it’s never a good look when people mention mind and quantum mechanics in the same breath, this makes an important point:

 “[Consciousness] might vie with quantum mechanics for sheer counter-intuitive weirdness, hovering way beyond our intuitions …”